lechmazur/pact/README.md

 ![Average Offset](images/llm_avg_offset.png)

-Aggregating across all roles and rounds, this bar chart gives a single-number snapshot of each model’s typical ask-above-value (or bid-below-value).
+Aggregating across all roles and rounds, this bar chart gives a single-number snapshot of each model’s typical ask-above-value (or bid-below-value) using the same offset definition (quote − valuation, buyer bids treated as negative).
 Higher values indicate tougher initial bargaining stances.

 ---